apsislabs/slayer/README.md

 # Slayer: A Service Layer

-Slayer is intended to operate as a functional service layer for your ruby application.
+Slayer is intended to operate as a minimal service layer for your ruby application.
 To achieve this, Slayer provides base classes for writing small, composable services, which should behave as [pure functions](https://en.wikipedia.org/wiki/Pure_function).

 Slayer Services should implement `call`, which will `pass` or `fail` the service based on input.
 Services return a `Slayer::Result` which has a predictable interface for determining `success?` or `failure?`, a `message`, and a `result`.